trekawek/lkavalon-atari/robbo/README.md

 This repository contains the source code of the 8-bit Atari game Robbo, created by Janusz Pelc in 1989 and published by LK Avalon.

-Sources were downloaded from the [Atari XL/XE Source Archive](http://sources.pigwa.net/) and then stripped of the ATASCII characters, so they can be read and edited in ASCII editors.
-In particular:

-* all ATASCII characters in `dta c''` and `dta d''` statements were replaced with `dta b()` (see [dta-escape.go](util/dta-escape.go)),
-* all ATASCII characters in comments were replaced with ASCII characters,
-* for the levels, I introduced a custom text format, visually similar to ATASCII
-  * it can be compiled with [level-parser.go](util/level-parser.go),
-  * original ASM files are available too and can be compiled with MADS,
-  * replacing ATASCII characters in `dta c''` with `dta b()` is not practical, as it'd make the design unreadable.

-Now the code can be compiled with [MADS](https://mads.atari8.info/) and the [checksums](checksum.md5) of the compiled modules match the ones from the [original archive](archive).

 ## Source files

 Original program: